Medically reviewed by Drugs.com. Last updated on May 31, 2022.

 Pharmacologic Class: Tyrosine Kinase Inhibitor

 Acalabrutinib is used to treat mantle cell lymphoma (MCL) in adults who have received at least one previous treatment for their cancer.
+Acalabrutinib is also used to treat chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).

 Acalabrutinib is available only with your doctor's prescription.